IntegrationDemonstrator/IntegrationDemonstrator/methodology.md

 ---

-The complete mathematical formulation of the energy system is explained in [Jocelyn’s paper].
+The complete mathematical formulation of the energy system is explained in [Mbenoun et al., 2024](#references).
 Here are the main principles of the methodology defined to model the complete energy system.

 # Topology